About Industrial Strength

 Industrial Strength was founded by Tony & Mira Gracia.

 Mira is a native New Yorker who moved to Oregon in 2000 to search for a better quality of life and an environment that supported her active lifestyle and passions.
 Over the last 15 years her passion, focus, and practice of strength training has transformed into a journey to empower people all over the world.
 Being a first hand witness to the powerful physical, mental and emotional outcomes strength training enables is why she advocates its importance.
-Some of Mira’s credentials include being a StrongFirst Team Leader (a position where she helps teach workshops where aspiring fitness professionals become certified instructors in specialties such as in kettlebells), achieving “Sinister” with StrongFirst, being an international level weightlifter for her age group and weight class, and holding numerous weightlifting records as high as at the national level.
+Some of Mira’s credentials include being a StrongFirst Senior Instructor (a position where she helps teach workshops where aspiring fitness professionals become certified instructors in specialties such as in kettlebells), achieving “Sinister” with StrongFirst, being an international level weightlifter for her age group and weight class, and holding numerous weightlifting records as high as at the national level.

 Tony grew up in Seattle where he spent much of his childhood playing sports of some kind, with a particular affinity for baseball.
 He started strength training in high school in an effort to get bigger and stronger for baseball and basketball, and ended up developing a passion for it in and of itself.
 When his high school senior year baseball season ended he decided to try something new; he took his first Jiu Jitsu class and was immediately hooked.
 He moved to Oregon to attend Linfield University where he graduated with a double major in Exercise Science and Chemistry.
 Upon graduation he moved to Portland where he has been working full-time in the fitness industry for nearly 15 years.
-Some of Tony’s additional credentials include being a StrongFirst Team Leader, a 2nd degree black belt in Brazilian Jiu Jitsu, a 1st grade brown belt in judo, an author for organizations including Functional Movement Systems, Onnit, and StrongFirst, and a multi-time speaker and presenter for the National Strength & Conditioning Association, Pacific University, and Concordia University.
+Some of Tony’s additional credentials include being a StrongFirst Senior Instructor, a 2nd degree black belt in Brazilian Jiu Jitsu, a 1st grade brown belt in judo, an author for organizations including Functional Movement Systems, Onnit, and StrongFirst, and a multi-time speaker and presenter for the National Strength & Conditioning Association, Pacific University, and Concordia University.

 When not doing their own training or working at the gym, Tony & Mira are homebodies who like to relax and spend time with their two Victorian Bulldogs: Suh and Dimas.

 “Courses” are products that have a fixed amount of material and just one payment for lifetime access.
 Think of it like buying a DVD (for those of you who are old enough to remember what that is).
+We offer both “full-length” courses that are usually over an hour of content, as well as our “masterclass series” which are usually laser focused on one topic and shorter in length.

 If you are new to kettlebells the best place to start is our KETTLEBELL VIRTUAL ON-RAMP course.